 There is one instance where Hagrid threatens to turn a misbehaving Malfoy into a ferret, although that's just one instance.
 But honestly, " Draco Malfoy, the Amazing Bouncing Ferret" is just too memetic.

 Ron tends to be described by people as a slob and flat-out idiot, who gobbles food nonstop and is horribly abusive to his angelic wife, Hermione.
 In the books, Ron was more laid-back and certainly not as driven as Hermione, but it was mentioned that he and Harry did about equally well in their classes (Harry was mostly forced to learn extra things to save his own life).
 And Belligerent Sexual Tension aside, there was never any indication that Ron was or would be abusive towards Hermione, or indeed that he'd be capable of it if he wanted to be.
 The worst he ever did was when he abandons Hermione and Harry in Deathly Hallows, and that was done in a moment of anger, after enduring Mind Rape by the horcrux, and he wanted to return immediately, only to be foiled by circumstances.
 Oh, and his first act upon returning was to rescue Harry from drowning in a frozen pond.
+It gets so bad with him sometimes that he's become the Trope Namer for Ron the Death Eater.

 James Potter won't live down being a jerk to Snape.
 People who've suffered bullying in the past would see James as a spoiled brat that got everything handed to him while Snape had to suffer his whole life.